Tanner-Davison/Tanner-Davison/README.md

 <b>Neovim</b>: No other way to program. check out my <a href="https://github.com/Tanner-Davison/Lua-Configuration">Lua Repository</a>.
 Feel free to take what you need! <br>
 </div>

+🚀 **Hobbies:**
+- Crafting embedded systems with Arduino
+- Developing productivity-focused utilities
-🚀 **Hobbies:** Crafting embedded systems with Arduino -developing productivity-focused utilities -architecting full-stack web applications with rich user interactions and robust data management
+- Architecting full-stack web applications with rich user interactions and robust data management

 **Recommended Books: 📚**
 - 📖 **Design Patterns** by: *The gang of four*